Live from the Southern Command in sunny South Florida.

 The guy who is exposing the scam is the scammer.

-All this upcoming vote in the Senate does is let Senate Republicans and some Senate Democrats be able to tell their low information constituents that they voted to defund Obamacare.
+All this upcoming vote in the Senate does is let Senate Republicans and some Senate Democrats be able to tell their low-information constituents that they voted to defund Obamacare.

-This is a giant scam that the Senate is running on people today.
+This is a giant scam that the Senate is running on people today at the behest of Dingy Harry.

 And in fact, the vote just happened.

-And they're going to they're going to strip this out.
+And they're going to strip this out.

 You wait.